 Peerless' slogan was: "There is a Peerless speaker for every need".
 We tried to cover all the needs of speakers - not to force customers into the arms of our competitors who could then increase their business.
 Peerless also had a number of side products for special purposes.
 The biggest was a 15 inch cinema speaker with sand-cast iron chassis and several kilogram heavy ring magnet.
 Another product was a folded horn for military use and for calling gear ("Tannoy" style) on for example ships.
 The "Skot" loudspeaker was encapsulated for outdoor use and explosion proof (approved for use for example at petrol stations).
 Column (pillar) loudspeakers for lecture halls and classrooms were developed in cooperation with the school radio (radio shows that supplemented education at schools).
 In addition, a number of consumer speakers, such as kitchen speakers in plastic cabinets, corner speakers to hang in the upper corner of a living room - a triangular baffle with three speakers.
 Peerless became best known among people for its speaker kits to the do-it-yourself market sold through wholesalers.
 Any teacher or installer could buy at a discount from Schouboe, Radio Parts or Rudolf Schmidt, whereas they could not buy finished boxes from the radio manufacturers.
 All sales were made directly from wholesalers, and hardly a copy was sold through radio dealers, which had been the original plan.

 During his career, Knud Thorborg was responsible for the Asian marked, predominantly Japan.
-Here he had many contacts in for example SONY and Denon.
-Thorborg was privately friends with Mr. Katsuaki Tsurushima (the leader of the Engineering Development Department, responsible for the development of for example the CD-player and the Walkman).
+Here he had many contacts in, for example, SONY and Denon.
+Thorborg was privately friends with Mr. Katsuaki Tsurushima (the leader of the Engineering Development Department, responsible for the development of, for example, the CD-player and the Walkman).

 Before the CD player was known to the public, Tsurushima visited Thorborg in their private home and along he brought an early prototype of a CD-player.
 Since this had been designed to be used in Japan, it could not be directly connected to European 220 Volt mains.
-Instead Knud hooked up a transformer from his sons model train and for the first time ever, outside of Japan, the sound from CD was played.
+Instead Knud hooked up a transformer from his sons model train and for the first time ever, outside of Japan, the sound from a CD was played.

 Knud had a very high sense of justice and sense of what was right or wrong.
-He was sharp and his opinions were very strong and expressed clearly for nobody to misunderstand, also when it came to discussion about politics or other matters where Knud had an opinion.
+He was sharp and his opinions were very strong and expressed clearly for nobody to misunderstand, also when it came to a discussion about politics or other matters where Knud had an opinion.
 He had thick skin, as we say - whatever happened around him, he was a survivor.
 Nobody can remember him ever being sick, he came to work every day.

 As he became old, he mellowed a lot and opened up and when I (Claus Futtrup) worked with him (2007-2013), he had a fantastic personality, always positive, always willing to give in every way whatever he had to give.
 Nothing could shake him - maybe after being a teenager during World War II, working at Peerless in the ups and downs, nothing could surprise him anymore.
 He had so much energy and his willingness to be of use to others was essential for him, to feel good about what he was doing.
 He had such an incredible optimism and positive mental attitude to life in general.